Internships in English

 Internship in Editing and Publishing

-To be eligible for this internship, you must have a GPA of 3.0 or better and must have 12 credits of English at the 200-level or above, including L202.
+To be eligible for this internship, you must have a GPA of 3.0 or better and must have 12 credits of English at the 200-level or above, including L202 or L260.
 To apply send a sample of academic writing and a letter of application to Ed Comentale, Director of Undergraduate Studies, Department of English, Ballantine Hall 442, by the deadline below.
 Your letter should present your reasons for being interested in the publication.
 It should mention any previous experience in journalism or publishing, including web publishing, coursework in English, Folklore, Anthropology or related disciplines, computer experience, and typing proficiency.
 Also please list your class standing, campus address, telephone number, student ID number, and the names of one or two professors as references.
 The final selection of interns will be made by the editors of Trickster Press.